David-Haim/concurrencpp/README.md

 };
 ```
-When implementing user-defined executors, it is up to the implementation to store tasks (when `enqueue` is called), and execute them according to the executor inner-mechanism.
+When implementing user-defined executors, it is up to the implementation to store `task` objects (when `enqueue` is called), and execute them according to the executor inner-mechanism.

-#### *Example: using a user-defined executor:*
+#### Example: writing a user-defined executor:

+In this example, we create an executor which logs actions like enqueuing tasks or executing them.
+We implement the `executor` interface, and we request the runtime to create and store an instance of it by calling `runtime::make_executor`.
+The rest of the application behaves exactly the same as if we were to use non user-defined executors.

 ```cpp
 #include "concurrencpp/concurrencpp.h"